yuvraajbhatt/queensland-schools-naplan-tableau/README.md

 # 🏫 Queensland School Performance Dashboard

-An interactive Tableau dashboard exploring NAPLAN performance and school profile data across Australian schools.
+An interactive Tableau dashboard exploring NAPLAN performance and school profile data across queensland schools.
 Built as part of a data visualisation unit to uncover patterns in student literacy and numeracy outcomes.

 ---